Render-FM: Feedforward Model for Real-time Photorealistic Volumetric Rendering: Related Work

-\textbf{nnU-Net Framework} $\,$ The nnU-Net framework \cite{nnUNet_NatureMethods_43, isensee2024nnu} excels in medical image segmentation through automated pipeline configuration based on dataset properties.
-Its self-configuring 3D U-Net architecture consistently achieves state-of-the-art results across diverse benchmarks.
-While originally designed for segmentation, its principles of robust architecture and automated adaptation translate effectively to other medical imaging tasks \cite{nnLandmark_arxiv_41, isensee2025nninteractive}. \modelname{} leverages nnU-Net's architectural design and training robustness for our CT-to-6DGS parameter regression task.
+\textbf{nnU-Net Framework} $\,$ The nnU-Net framework \cite{nnUNet_NatureMethods_43, isensee2024nnu} excels in medical image segmentation through self-configuring pipeline adaptation, automatically adjusting patch size, normalization, and architecture to handle the wide variation in CT resolutions, spacings, and fields-of-view across institutions.
+Its 3D U-Net backbone consistently achieves state-of-the-art results across diverse benchmarks, and its principles have been extended beyond segmentation to tasks such as landmark detection \cite{nnLandmark_arxiv_41} and interactive segmentation \cite{isensee2025nninteractive}. \modelname{} leverages these same architectural principles for CT-to-6DGS parameter regression, benefiting from nnU-Net's robustness to clinical CT variability.

+To our knowledge, \modelname{} is the first method to combine feedforward prediction, 6D Gaussian Splatting, and anatomy-guided priming for photorealistic CT volumetric rendering, eliminating per-scan optimization while achieving rendering quality comparable to or better than per-scan optimized baselines.